mollichite/Feeding-Minds-Data-on-Farm-to-School-Efforts-Nationwide/README.md

 # Conculsions

 Visual #1: Farm to School: How Schools Define 'Local' Food Based on Census Responses.
 24.3% of participants define "local" as "Produced Within the State".

 Visual #2: Farm to School: Top 10 Participating States.
 The ten states with the highest weighted school participation percentages, based on Farm to School Census responses.
-NC, NV, VA, WI, CO, OR, GA, UT, KS, SC

 Visual #3: Farm to School: Top and Bottom 5 States By Census Participation.
 Weighted school participation percentages highlight the highest and lowest performing states based on census responses.

 Visual #4: Farm to School: States Where Increased Funding Could Boost Participation.
 Total responses to Q13C1 (‘What would make it easier for your SFA/schools to participate in farm to school activities? – More funding’) were analyzed, and the top 10 states by response rate are shown.
 Weighted school percentages indicate current participation levels.
 Minnesota, a previous bottom performer, is highlighted as a state where funding could increase participation.